List on Bids44 →

 Common Scams to Watch For (India 2026)

-Kms Rollback.
-This is rampant.
-Sellers tamper with the odometer to show a lower reading, making the car appear less used and worth more.
-Always cross-verify the odometer with service history records, the Parivahan app, and your physical checks like the pedal wear and steering wheel condition.
-If the service history has gaps or seems too perfect, be suspicious.
+Kms Rollback: This is one of the most common scams.
+The odometer is tampered with to show a much lower reading, making the car seem less used.
+Always cross-check the odometer reading with service history records, the Parivahan app, and visually inspect the wear on the brake pedals and steering wheel for inconsistencies.

-Curbstoning.
-Unlicensed dealers pose as “individual sellers” to avoid legal obligations, taxes, and providing warranties.
-Be wary if the seller has multiple cars listed, uses professional photography, or insists on meeting at a neutral location rather than their home.
-They’ll disappear if issues arise after sale.
+Curbstoning: An unlicensed dealer poses as an “individual seller” to avoid legal obligations, taxes, and providing any warranty.
+Be suspicious if a seller has multiple cars listed, uses professional photography, or insists on meeting at a neutral location rather than their home.

-Hidden Accident History.
-Cars involved in major accidents are cosmetically repaired and sold as “non-accidental.”
-Check for paint mismatches, uneven panel gaps, fresh underbody paint, or a new airbag module (the airbag warning light might be reset).
-Use the paint thickness gauge or magnet test.
+Hidden Accident History: Cars involved in major accidents are cosmetically repaired and sold as “non-accidental.”
+Check for uneven panel gaps, paint thickness variations using a magnet or gauge, and look for signs of airbag deployment (like new seatbelts, dashboard repairs, or a reset airbag warning light).

 Seller’s Guide — How to Maximize Your Mahindra XUV700 Resale